OpenNeuroDatasets/ds006945/README.md

 - Electrode locations are provided in EEGLAB format, with the actual digitized positions captured using the FASTRAK® system (Polhemus, Colchester, VT, USA).
 - 59 scalp channels + 4 EOG channels + 1 ECG channel

+Stimuli:
+- A video stimulus (`stimuli/walking_exoskeleton_video.mp4`) was presented during walking tasks.
+- The video is referenced in the respective JSON sidecars for both fMRI and EEG tasks.

 Participants:
 Five healthy adults out of seven participated in the EEG‑controlled exoskeleton experiments.
 Participants S6 and S7 did not undergo MRI scanning due to a pause in data collection during the COVID‑19 pandemic.